 If you believe that your business is in a boring industry with nothing fun about it, get creative.
 Find ways in which your business can make genuine emotional connections with your clients.
 Once you have that covered, you can ensure that you make it easy for others to refer you—create tools, provide education, use follow-up systems, etc.

-2. Create great experiences for subscribers, prospects, and customers.
+2. Don’t just use incentives but create great experiences for subscribers, prospects, and your customer base.

 We know that customer experience plays a crucial role in any business.
 It makes people take notice.
 So, when they take notice, they talk about their experiences which in turn causes referrals.